alibaba/graph-learn/docs/source_data.md

 ## Example

-Two node data file and one edge data file are the source files.
+The source files include 2 node files and 1 edge file.

 Content of the first node file.